 The reference system will give an experience of:

-The reference system has 2 x 15-inch sub-bass speakers, 1 x 15-inch lower voice speaker, 1 x 2446 compression driver/horn, 1 x tweeter, per side.
-Any larger or smaller will result in reduced performance fidelity.
-This system can be trollied through an average door, easily moved in a van, large station wagon or pick-up truck and fit within most homes, yet perform perfectly as a jazz club PA.
-Most of all, being fully active, it would work as an excellent studio mastering system, once critically aligned.
+This system can be trollied through an average door, easily moved in a van, station wagon or pick-up truck and fit within most larger homes.
+And perform perfectly as a jazz club PA.
+Most of all, being fully active, it is an excellent studio mastering system, once critically aligned.

 A truly 100% transparent sound system could not actually be, because only the music would exist.
 Those of us who are captured by this quest are deeply humbled.
 Attempting to create something for it not to exist, is a magnificent paradox.